Chuk Yuen (Sai Kung District)

-Chuk Yuen (蠻窩) is a village in Sai Kung District, Hong Kong.
+Chuk Yuen (竹園) is a village in Sai Kung District, Hong Kong.

 Administration

 Chuk Yuen is a recognized village under the New Territories Small House Policy.

 History

 Chuk Yuen, together with Man Wo, of which it is considered to be an off-shoot, was part of the inter-village grouping, the Ho Chung Tung (蠔涌洞) or Ho Chung Seven Villages (蠔涌七鄉), which had its centre in Ho Chung.

 At the time of the 1911 census, the population of Chuk Yuen was 9.
 The number of males was 3.